AnotherJohnH/Platform/HWR/blinky/README.md

 # HWR config blinky

-Hardware config for platforms that support a single LED.
+Hardware config for projects based around a single LED.

 Useful as a "Hello, world!" test for new targets and variants.